 How Our Clothing Defines Us

 Though we don’t usually think about it this way, our clothing is actually an important part of our identity.
 How we dress tells others a lot about us, and this has been a trend throughout history.
 Think about it, back when social status and class structures were an integral part of society, your clothing told others your status.
 Peasants dressed a certain way, the only way they could dress within their means to afford clothing, while nobles dressed differently.
 Back in Ancient Japan, kimonos even told a story about who you were based on the patterns stitched within the fabric.
+Even your fragrance choice and accessories tell everyone a story about who you are.

 As societies across the globe began to abolish class systems and people began dressing more cohesive, certain “isms” still stayed to identify you.
 Someone that grew up in the south has a different flare to their style than someone who grew up in California.
 Your clothing right there in its base form still tells others about your lifestyle.
 Those in California (not in every case but mostly) wear more flowy, casual, easy pieces, as the weather allows for it.
 While those who work out on ranches in the south and west will wear a specific type of hat because being out in the sun all day forces them to do so for protection.